-How to Pre-Sell Your Online Offerings (and Why it’s Important)
+How to Pre-Sell Your Online Programs

 Let’s be real: Some wildly popular online business tactics seem to employ magical thinking, and pre-selling is definitely one of them.
 Asking people to pay for an online offering before you’re even done creating it?
 Lunacy, right?
 Something only sketchy infomercial guys would ever consider doing.